Ink Master season 12

 Ink Master: Battle of the Sexes is the twelfth season of the tattoo reality competition Ink Master that premiered on Paramount Network on June 11, 2019, with a total of 16 episodes.
 The show is hosted and judged by Jane's Addiction guitarist Dave Navarro, with accomplished tattoo artists Chris Núñez and Oliver Peck serving as series regular judges.
 The winner received $100,000, a feature in Inked magazine and the title of Ink Master.

 The premise of this season was having two teams of 9 artists, split based on their gender, competing as teams until the finale.
 This season also featured Ink Master winners and veterans coaching the teams in individual episodes, with the males coaching the women's team and the females coaching the men's team.
 And depending on which gender was eliminated, one coach advanced to the live finale where they competed in the Clash of the Coaches Face-Off for $25,000.
+This was the last season to have a live finale.

 The winner of the twelfth season of Ink Master was Laura Marie, with Dani Ryan being the runner-up.
-The winner of the Clash of the Coaches Face-Off was Ryan Ashley Malarkey, with DJ Tambe being the runner-up.
+The winner of the Clash of the Coaches Face-Off was Ryan Ashley, with DJ Tambe being the runner-up.